rchakode/oneinsight/README.md

     After the editor open, add the following line

-     ``0 */5 * * * bash /opt/oneinsight/backend/curl-xml-rpc.sh /opt/oneinsight/frontend``
+     ``0 */5 * * * bash /opt/oneinsight/backend/curl-xml-rpc.sh /opt/oneinsight/backend``

-   This will allow to pool hosts in OpenNebula every 5 minutes, you can change the interval if needed.
+   This allows to pool host information in OpenNebula every 5 minute, you can change the interval if needed.